streetturtle/awesome-wm-widgets/_widgets/brightness-widget.md

 | `size` | 18 | Size of the widget (used only for `arc` type) |
 | `arc_thickness` | 2 | Thickness of the arc (used only for `arc` type) |

-_Note:_ If brightness is controlled only by the widget (either by a mouse, or by a shortcut, then the `timeout` could be quite big, as there is no reason to synchronize the brightness level).
+**Note:** If brightness is controlled only by the widget (either by a mouse, or by a shortcut), then the `timeout` could be quite large, as there is no reason to synchronize the brightness level.

 ## Installation